 <text>) to another member (

-/msg, can be sent to offline members—or members that aren't currently on the server during command execution.
+Mailed messages can be sent to offline members—or members that aren't currently on the server when the command is sent.

 /mail send <user> <message>- Mails a message to another member (

 /mail read- Functions as an inbox; displays all (if any) messages sent to you.

 /mail clear- Clears your inbox; deletes all (if any) messages sent to you.

 Members can also manage settings of their character; such as gamemode, and health-based damage.

 /gamemode <creative | survival | adventure | spectator>- Sets your gamemode.